What to Choose, Intensive Workshops and Retreats or Gradual Growth

 The purpose of the article is not to discourage you, but to encourage you to use more common sense and judgment, to understand that real and lasting results need time, effort and practice.
 Open your eyes and mind to new ideas, techniques and methods, and don't reject the new.
 On the other hand, do not accept everything without thinking and learning the facts and details.

-The subconscious mind often stores too many repressed memories, thoughts and emotions, which can hurt you, if let them out in an uncontrolled manner.
-Gradual release, not too much intensively is better, and can lead to stable and real inner growth, enabling you to deal more comfortably with all of these repressions, clear them away, and gain real inner strength and peace.
+The subconscious mind stores too many repressed memories, thoughts and emotions, which can hurt you, if let them out in an uncontrolled manner.
+Gradual release is much better, leading to stable and real inner growth, enabling you to deal more comfortably with all of the repressed stuff in your subconscious mind, clear them away, and gain real inner strength and peace.